Please contact us if your question is not answered below.

 The brain of a young child (0-7ish years old) is fabulously different.
 The high plasticity of the lobes allow for children to take in great amounts of information through their senses.
 They apply their senses through initiation, exploration, and creation.
 Yet, to learn this information, you need language.
 If you think about it, humans cannot know and retain information without language.
 Language is they key to identifying and categorizing knowledge.
 Are there any concepts you know for which you have no language to describe them?
 The language center of the brain is found in the convergence of all of the lobes (which makes sense since a child sees someone speaking, processes the noise they hear, memorizes the significance connected to the noise, and thinks about what to communicate, and then moves her vocal cords, mouth, and lips- ultimately using the whole brain!).
 Therefore the malleability of the brain allows infants, toddlers, and young children to acquire language with excitement and not stress as they explore the world.

 The high plasticity of the brain keeps children from being reasoning thinkers, but allows them to learn language to organize and retain all of the information they are learning.
-As a result, preschoolers are concrete thinkers and language geniuses (to learn more about concrete verses reasoning thinkers read our blog How should a parent think about preschool).
+As a result, preschoolers are preoperational thinkers and language geniuses (to learn more about preoperational verses reasoning thinkers read our blog How should a parent think about preschool).

 Once the lobes in the brain begin to solidify, children’s capacity to think multidimensionally takes off, yet at the same time, their ability to acquire language at the native level decreases.